Oven-Roasted Tomatoes (Tomato Confit)

 Recipe Ingredients:

-Here’s everything you’ll need to make this recipe along with how to prep.
-See the roasted tomato recipe card below for the exact quantities.
+Here’s everything you’ll need to make this recipe.
+The exact quantities are in the roasted tomato recipe card below.

 Ingredients for Tomato Confit.